uliska/scheme-book/scheme/conditionals/cond.md

 Each *clause* starts with a test, and if the test succeeds the clause is evaluated and its value returned.
-The last clause may have the keyword `else` instead of a test, and if none of the previous tests succeed this final else clause is evaluated.
+The last clause may have the keyword `else` instead of a test, and if none of the previous tests succeeds this final else clause is evaluated.

 ### Different Forms of clauses